nimroddolev/chime_tts/README.md

 * **Flexible TTS platform selection:** Chime TTS supports [TTS platform integrations in Home Assistant](https://www.home-assistant.io/integrations/#text-to-speech).

-* **Easy service invocation:** The Chime TTS service can be used in automations, scripts, and other Home Assistant components.
+* **Easy service invocation:** The Chime TTS 'say' service can be used in automations, scripts, and other Home Assistant components, and supports queuing multiple service calls.

 * **Set media player notification volume:** Set the volume of the media player for the notification, and restore it back once playback ends.